 The Language A: Literature HL course aims at exploring the various manifestations of literature across cultures and throughout history.
-The course aims at developing an understanding of factors that contribute to the production and reception of literature-the creativity of writers and readers, the nature of their interaction with their respective contexts and with literary tradition, the ways in which language can give rise to meaning and/or effect, and the performative and transformative potential of literary creation and response.
-Through close analysis of a range of literary texts in a number of literary forms and differing times and places, students will consider their own interpretations as well as the critical perspectives of others, in exploring how the meanings of such texts are shaped by their respective cultural belief systems.
+The course aims at developing an understanding of factors that contribute to the production and reception of literature-the creativity of writers and readers, the nature of their interaction with their respective contexts and with literary tradition, the ways in which language can give rise to meaning and/or effect, and the performative and transformative potential of literary texts in a number of literary forms and differing times and places, students will consider their own interpretations as well as the critical perspectives of others, in exploring how the meanings of such texts are shaped by their respective cultural belief systems.